There is value in an AFC® – now, more than ever.

-The deadline to apply for the FINRA Foundation Military Spouse Fellowship is May 2nd, 2022.
-Help us spread the word!
+The deadline to apply for the FINRA Foundation Military Spouse Fellowship is April 14th, 2023.
+Help us spread the word, starting now!

 The fellowship is a unique opportunity for military spouses to earn a career-enhancing credential – the AFC® (Accredited Financial Counselor®) – while providing financial counseling and education to the military community.